Tapas Paul: Film career

 Paul's first movie appearance was in 1980, in the film Dadar Kirti, directed by Tarun Majumder.
 He was seated in a train compartment, when he caught attention of Shrinibas Chakraborty, the assistant director of Dadar Kirti (1980).
 He was then taken to Tarun Majumdar who was at that time looking for a new face for the role Kedar.
 The film became a huge success at box office.
 For his role as a naive Kedar, Paul received immense love and appreciation from his audience.
 Paul collaborated with Tarun Majumdar for the second time in his romantic flick Bhalobasa Bhalobasa (1985) where he was paired with Debashree Roy.
 The film achieved a roaring success and established his pairing with Roy as the most bankable one of the 1980s.
 His other major hits with Roy include Arpan (1987), Surer Sathi (1988), Surer Akashe (1988), Nayanmani (1989), Chokher Aloy (1989), Shubha Kamana (1991), Mayabini (1992), Tobu Mone Rekho (1994).
 He collaborated with Buddhadeb Dasgupta in Uttara (2000) and Mondo Meyer Upakhyan (2002).

 Controversy

-In 2014 Indian actor and Member of Parliament Tapas Paul issued a public apology after threatening to "let loose [his] boys" to rape members of the opposing Communist Party of India.
+In 2014, Paul issued a public apology after threatening to "let loose [his] boys" to rape members of the opposing CPI(M).

 On 31 December 2016, Paul was arrested for his involvement in the Ponzi firm Rose Valley Group.
 He was released after serving a thirteen months sentence.

-On 11 January 2017, Bharatiya Janata Party MP Babul Supriyo filed a complaint against Paul, AITC MP Saugata Roy and MLA Mahua Moitra, for falsely accusing him of involvement in the Rose Valley scam.
+On 11 January 2017, Bharatiya Janata Party MP Babul Supriyo filed a complaint against Paul, TMC MP Saugata Roy and MLA Mahua Moitra, for falsely accusing him of involvement in the Rose Valley scam.

 Political career

-He was a member of All India Trinamool Congress and served as an MLA from Alipore for two terms (2001–2006 & 2006–2009).
+He was a member of Trinamool Congress and served as an MLA from Alipore for two terms (2001–2006 & 2006–2009).
 He was the MP of Krishnanagar from 2009 to 2018.